 Whatever the context, you’ll build confidence and skills.
 And discover the power and laughter of stories told live.

 – Maximum 20

-I send myself on refresher courses and have much appreciated the following:
+Chloë attends refresher courses and has much appreciated the following:

 Hawkwood College (Stroud, Gloucestershire UK)

 Stroud is in Laurie Lee country, and is a centre of alternative lifestyles.
 Hawkwood is a lovely big old house in pretty grounds on the edge of town.
-Many different storytellers have taught here but recently the storytelling content has faded out.
+Many storytellers have taught here but recently the storytelling content has faded out.
 Look for courses on their events list.

 www.hawkwoodcollege.co.uk Tel (44) (0)1453 759 034